 In the case of Equifax, a single employee was blamed for the missing patch.
 However, relying on a single, potentially fallible human to deploy patches, especially in an organisation responsible for millions of consumers’ data, is reckless.

 As Equifax have shown, mistakes can and will happen.
 The security of your organisation should not rest with one individual.
 Patches should be applied quickly and their deployment checked and verified by security staff.

 Automated scanning tools can help identify missing patches and other security holes.
 Unfortunately, they are not a silver bullet: they can and do produce false-positive results; they can also produce false-negative results.
-For reasons so far unknown, the scanning tool deployed by Equifax produced a false-negative result when checking for the Apache Struts patch, leading them to believe that their systems were secure.

 The output of automated scanning tools should always be manually verified to ensure that false-positives are avoided.
 False-negatives are harder to detect, however careful review of applied patches would have identified the false-negative in this scenario.